BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the Temple of the Tooth, what's a must-see cultural spot that most tourists miss?
+Beyond the Temple of the Tooth, what's a must-see cultural experience in Kandy?

-Are there any specific dress codes or customs I should be aware of when visiting temples in Kandy?
+Are there any specific customs I should be aware of when visiting temples in Kandy?

-Absolutely.
-When visiting any Buddhist temple, including the Temple of the Tooth, you must dress respectfully.
-This means covering your shoulders and knees – no shorts, tank tops, or revealing clothing.
-You'll also need to remove your shoes and hats before entering temple grounds.
-It's a sign of respect for the sacred space.
+Absolutely!
+When visiting any temple, including the Temple of the Sacred Tooth Relic, dress modestly – shoulders and knees must be covered.
+You'll also need to remove your shoes and hats before entering.
+It's a sign of respect, and you'll notice locals doing the same; it's a simple gesture that goes a long way.

 What is the cheapest month to visit Kandy, Sri Lanka?